jupyter-book/jupyter-book/docs/interactive/hiding.md

 ### Hide cell inputs

-If you add the tag `hide-input` to a cell, then Jupyter Book will hide the cell but display the outputs.
+If you add the tag `hide_input` to a cell, then Jupyter Book will hide the cell but display the outputs.

 Here's an example of cell metadata that would trigger the "hide code" behavior: